ploneintranet/ploneintranet/docs/development/testing.rst

 Workspaces
 ----------

+The top-level workspace container with the id "workspaces" is created on install by the setup-handler of the workspace package.

-The `setuphandlers.py` of the workspaces package creates two workspaces with the following settings:
+The setup-handler of the suite creates two workspaces with the following settings:

 * "Open Market Committee"